icaruso21/Insect-Phenology-Forecaster/dat/species-overviews/Cydia.pomonella.md

 ## Codling moth <br><sup>*Cydia pomonella*</sup>

+The codling moth is a widespread pest species commonly found in North America.

 Fruits are known to carry this pest in trade/transport.

-More information about this species can be found at the [here](https://www.cabi.org/isc/datasheet/11396), at the source of this description.
+More information about this species (distribution, life-cycle, etccan be found at the [here](https://www.cabi.org/isc/datasheet/11396), at the source of this description.
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTgwNzY4ODkwNCwxMDg2NDc0MjMwLC0xND
+eyJoaXN0b3J5IjpbMTQ3OTc5MDUyMywxMDg2NDc0MjMwLC0xND
 EyMjY4MTk3LC0yMTE0OTMxMTYyLDU0NTAyOTM4Ml19
 -->